Aiguille du Refuge m. 3057

 - B. Take the Grand Montets cable car to the upper station of Grands Montets m.
 3297

 From the station descent along the Glacier des Rognons, getting the huge blocks (yellow marks) before the junction between this glacier and the Glacier d’Argentière.
 From here as the previous approach.
-Two hours from the Cable-car upper station.
+2 h from the Cable-car upper station.

 Situation: Mont Blanc group - Northern shore of Argentière Glacier.